Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 In the future, I want to learn how to amend this mistake and this experience can serve as a precaution to newbie like me to be careful whilst in GITHUB.

+# Acknowlegement

+## I would like to thank my mentor for her guidance, Kieron and the education department for giving me generous extensions to submit this project, Lee for encouraging me when I was giving up.

+## youtube for the videos on "how to"(pardon me I forgot the authors and personalities involved)

+## W3School

+## google search engine

+## SSE for sorting out powercut at the crucial time